mesb/mesb.github.io/_posts/2016-01-27-memory-mapped-io.md

 ---
 layout: post
-title: growth of algorithms
+title: memory mapped I/O
 publish: true
 ---

-# I/O Devices and how they work
+# Memory mapped I/O Devices and how they work

 This text explains how 2 I/O devices, precisely the screen and keyboard, work.
 The technique explained here is a memory mapped technique.